 - Needs somewhat regular meter readings to work (e.g. monthly), but not as many as meter-based maintenance triggers

-Preventative (scheduled) maintenance can be a great way to reduce costly, unplanned maintenance and shrink vehicle downtime.
+Preventive (scheduled) maintenance can be a great way to reduce costly, unplanned maintenance and shrink vehicle downtime.
 If not done correctly, however, you can end up under or over-maintaining your equipment.
 And there are definite overhead costs to implement a PM program, depending on the complexity and number of assets.

-Using a fleet maintenance software like Fleetio that supports usage-based preventative maintenance is a great way to ensure assets are properly maintained with minimal overhead.
+Using a fleet maintenance software like Fleetio that supports usage-based preventive maintenance is a great way to ensure assets are properly maintained with minimal overhead.
 Plus it gives you forecasting capabilities to plan and budget for future maintenance.